-The 45.6km2 Viper Project comprises a single granted EL located 8km northeast of the wheatbelt town of Jerramungup and centred on the historic Netty Copper Mine within granites, felsic to mafic granulites, dolerite and gneiss of the Archean Lake Grace Terrane (Figure 5).
-EMU has recently applied for an additional EL covering 76.9 km2 to the immediate south.
+The Viper Project comprises two exploration leases EL located 8km northeast of the wheatbelt town of Jerramungup and centred on the historic Netty Copper Mine within granites, felsic to mafic graticules, dolerite and gneiss of the Archean Lake Grace Terrane,

-Past production from Netty over the period 1907 – 1969 is reported at 3.13 tonnes of contained copper from 30.5t of oxide and sulphide (chalcopyrite) ore at a grade of over 10% Cu.
+Past production from the Netty mine over the period 1907 – 1969 was reported to be 3.13 tonnes of contained copper from 30.5t of oxide and sulphide (chalcopyrite) ore at a grade of over 10% Cu.

 Detailed channel sampling of the underground mine workings over a strike length of 40m by Audax Resources Limited in 1987 returned copper values in the range 3% to 10% with a peak value of 14.1% from a total of 52 samples.
 Nickel results were mostly over 1,000 ppm, with a peak value of 0.51%.